Plans for green waste charge confirmed – and future of Shropshire recycling centres revealed

 The authority has confirmed it plans to go ahead with introducing the charge, saying it could raise as much as £4m to help towards its pressing funding crisis.

-It has emerged that 18,000 people responded to a consultation on the plans, with the council adamant that the new charge will not lead to an increase in fly-tipping.
+It has emerged that 18,000 people responded to a consultation on the Shropshire Council plans, with the council adamant that the new charge will not lead to an increase in fly-tipping.

 Along with confirming plans for the charge the council has also lifted the threat of closure from its five household recycling centres in Bridgnorth, Craven Arms, Oswestry, Shrewsbury and Whitchurch.